cjhnbls/pipelinedb-doc-cn/installation.rst

 	pipeline-ctl -d -D ... start
 	pipeline-ctl --debug -D ... start

-Or by executing the :code:`pipeline-server-debug` binary directly:
+Or by executing the :code:`pipelinedb-debug` binary directly:

 .. code-block:: sh

-	pipeline-server-debug -D <data directory>
+	pipelinedb-debug -D <data directory>

 .. note:: The debug-mode binary uses unoptimized code and includes assertions and debug symbols, and as a result is not optimized for performance.
 Debug mode should only be used when reproducing errors.